 - All matter is made of ‘bb’-like particles that are always in motion

 - Both the volume and the mass of matter are measurable quantities

 - These particles may be organized as a solid, a liquid, or a gas, as determined by their temperature, which affects the average speed with which they move

 - Different substances can be characterized by the amount of mass contained in each unit of volume (their density)

 Click here to download the Middle School Sample Unit-Water Chemistry

 Interested in a Middle School Workshop?

 A reduced one-year membership fee of $25 to AMTA is available for first-time Modeling Workshop attendees.
-AMTA members have access to ALL curricular materials, webinars, distance learning courses, and other membership services!
+AMTA members have access to ALL instructional resources, webinars, distance learning courses, and other membership services!